 Submitting a Proposal

 We produce three Community PlayGuides per year: Winter/Spring, Summer and Fall.
 Program proposals must be submitted in time to be included in the next PlayGuide.
-(Note: Due to COVID-19 our deadline schedules have changed.
-See Instructor Proposal Form.
-The deadline for the 2020 Fall PlayGuide has passed.)
+(Note: Due to COVID-the Spring PlayGuide will cover Mar and Apr.
+Deadline to submit your proposal is early Jan.)

-- Winter/Spring Guides cover Januray to April; proposal deadline is late September
+- Winter/Spring Guides cover January to April; proposal deadline is late September

 - Summer Guides cover May to August; proposal deadline is early January